openfoodfacts/hunger-games/README.md

 - [Node](https://nodejs.org)

-## Setup:
+## Setup
+### Node & Yarn

 - [Install Node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - [Install yarn](https://classic.yarnpkg.com/lang/en/docs/install/)
 - Install libraries: `yarn install`
 - run the project locally `yarn dev`

-## Libraries:

-- React
-- [MUI](mui.com) (UI library based on material design)
-- Axios (HTTP calls)

-## APIs:

-Open Food Facts APIs and [Robotoff](https://github.com/openfoodfacts/robotoff)

-## Build
+### Build Yarn

 ```
 yarn build
 ```

-## Countries list
+### Generate the Countries list

 ```
 yarn countries
 ```

-Generate the JSON file `src/assets/countries.json` which contains all the countries available on OFF taxonomy.
+Generates the JSON file `src/assets/countries.json` which contains all the countries available on OFF taxonomy.
 Data are obtained from static.openfoodfacts.org

-## Taxonomy auto-complete
+### Update the Taxonomy auto-complete file

 ```
 node update-taxonomy-suggestions.js
 ```

-Fetch categories and labels taxonomy from OpenFoodFacts static files, and generate JSON files used by the `Autocomplete` fields.
+Fetch categories and labels taxonomy from Open Food Facts static files, and generate JSON files used by the `Autocomplete` fields.

-## How to define a dashboard
+### Maintenance - How to define a dashboard

 Go to `src/pages/logosValidator/dashboardDefinition.ts`.
 You have two objects to edit:

 - `LOGOS` which contains the logos available in dashboards.
 Add the logos you need by providing at least `tag`, `label`, and `logo` properties.
 - `DASHBOARD` which for a dashboard associates an array of logos.

+## Libraries we depend on

+- React
+- [MUI](mui.com) (UI library based on material design)
+- Axios (HTTP calls)

+## APIs we depend on

+Open Food Facts APIs and [Robotoff](https://github.com/openfoodfacts/robotoff)

 ## How you can help